KamilMilewski/tb_refactor_blog/part_I.md

 ```
 It's not pretty but it works and that is what we aim for now ;)

-2. Service object has return value which is participation at the end of the process method.
-In case of TB operation step, this variable will just evaluate to true at the and of the step method to indicate step success or failure.
+2. Service object has return value, which is participation at the end of the process method.
+In case of TB operation step, this variable will just evaluate to true at the and of the step method, to indicate step success or failure.
 In TB each step can write to the options object and in the end this object will be available in the result of the operation invocation.
 This is the TB way to communicate operation internal state between steps, which we do by passing it as the first argument to each step method we define:
 ```ruby
 def do_everything!(options, params:)
 ```
-In step we can write to options object, in our case it will be as follows:
+In step we can write to options object.
+In our case it will be as follows:
 ```ruby
 options['model'] = participation
 ```

-3. Everything looks fine and dandy but when we run related specs we have little nasty surprise:
+3. Everything looks fine and dandy, but when we run related specs we have little nasty surprise:
 ```ruby
 NameError:
   uninitialized constant Challenges::Comments